ztfo/mo/docs/SETTINGS.md

 ### Notification Settings
 - Notification types: What events to receive notifications for
 - Notification format: How notifications should be displayed
 - Do not disturb: Schedule when notifications should be muted

+### Logging Settings

+- Auto-Update Interval: 5 minutes
+- Log Location: docs/features/FEATURE_PLANS.md